gazebosim/sdf_tutorials/composition/legacy_behavior.md

   1. `libsdformat` treats the URI as a directory path and proceeds to search for it within its installation `share` path.

-  1. `libsdformat` treats the URI as a directory path an proceeds to search for it in the file system.
+  1. `libsdformat` treats the URI as a directory path and proceeds to search for it in the file system.
 If the URI is an absolute path, `libsdformat` checks if the path exists.
 Otherwise, `libsdformat` searches for the path relative to the current working directory of the process that uses